ifellows/salt/salt_management/README-DOCKER.md

   use it on a tablet to register against this facility).
 - **Three HIV lab tests**: HIV Confirmatory (dropdown), CD4 Count (numeric, cells/mm³), HIV Viral Load (numeric, copies/mL).
+- **Short MSM Survey** — a complete, ready-to-run link-tracing survey, seeded **active** so a tablet can sync it immediately.
-- **Sample survey** (6 questions, English + Swahili) as a starter for the survey editor.
+- **Sample survey** ("SALT HIV Survey", 6 questions) — a small **inactive** starter for experimenting with the survey editor.

-All seeds are skipped if the corresponding tables already have rows, so restoring an existing volume into a new container preserves your data.
+Surveys are seeded only when the database has no surveys at all; the other seeds are skipped if their tables already have rows.
+Restoring an existing volume into a new container preserves your data.

 ## Operations